ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/eth-1.0-to-2.0-migration.md

 Before we migrate the state there's going to be validators earning rewards, and overall the cumulative issuance of ether will go up.
 So what will be the economics of eth throughout?
 * The issuance to validators is generally marginal compared to the issuance of miners.
 So we don't foresee it being a major concern.
-* Beyond that, there is a proposal floating around to do this hybrid PoW/PoS proposal where you begin to utilize the beacon chain for finality
+* Beyond that, there is a proposal floating around to do this hybrid PoW/PoS proposal where you begin to utilize the beacon chain for finality,
 * Over time, ultimately, issuance will go down when the system is entirely PoS and during that time, validators can move stake over through this deposit contract.
-But when state execution exists on shard chains, there will likely be another enshrined transfer contract/deposit mechanism to move from eth1.0 --> eth2.0
+But when state execution exists on shard chains, there will likely be another enshrined transfer contract/deposit mechanism to move from Eth 1.0 &rarr; Eth 2.0,